ractivejs/ractivejs.github.io/docs/api/initialization-options.md

 `(Object<string, any>|Function)`

-The data with which to initialise.
+The data for an instance, or default data for a component.
 Can either be an object or a function that returns an object.

 ```js
 // Object form